OCA/stock-logistics-warehouse/stock_inventory_revaluation/README.rst

 You can re-valuate inventory values by:

-* Changing the price for a specific product.
-The inventory price is changed and inventory value is recalculated according to the new price.
-In case of real price, you can select which quants you want to change the price on.
+* Changing the inventory valuation of a specific product.
+The cost price is changed, and the inventory value is recalculated according to the new price.
+In case of real price, you can select on which quants you want to change the unit cost.

 * Changing the value of the inventory.
 The quantity of inventory remains unchanged, resulting in a change in the price.